-- 2. It is estimated that a minimum of six temporary trap and corral sites (see map) will be required to remove the 1,085 wild horses and six burros.
-Additional temporary trap sites may be necessary if the animals disperse once removal operations start.
-The removal operations will start on the east side of the Black Rock Range-East HMA, then continue on the west side of the Black Rock Range-West HMA, and finish in the Warm Springs Canyon HMA.
-All temporary trap locations will be selected by the COR. - 3.
-All trap locations and holding facilities must be approved by the COR prior to construction.
+2. It is estimated that a minimum of three temporary trap and corral sites (see map) will be required to remove the 549 excess wild horses.
+Additional temporary trap sites may be necessary if the animals disperse from their home ranges once removal operations start.
+The removal operations will start on the west side of the HMA, then continue on the south side, and finish on the east side.
+All temporary trap locations will be selected by the COR.

+- 3. All trap locations and holding facilities must be approved by the COR prior to construction.
 The contractor may also be required to change or move trap locations as determined by the COR.
 All traps and holding facilities not located on public land must have prior written approval of the landowner. - 4.
 All traps, wings, and holding facilities shall be constructed, maintained, and operated to handle the animals in a safe and humane manner.
 Traps and holding facilities shall be constructed of portable panels, the top of which shall not be less than 72 inches high, and the bottom rail of which shall not be more than 12 inches from ground level.
 All traps and holding facilities shall be oval or round in design.
 All loading chute sides shall be fully covered with plywood or like material.
 The loading chute shall also be a minimum of six feet high.
 All runways shall be a minimum of 20 feet long and a minimum of six feet high and shall be covered with plywood or like material a minimum of one foot to five feet above ground level.
 Wings shall not be constructed out of barbed wire or other materials injurious to animals and must be approved by the COR.
 All crowding pens including the gates leading to the runways shall be covered with a material which prevents the animals from seeing out (plywood, burlap, etc.) and shall be covered a minimum of one foot to five feet above ground level.
 Floors of vehicles used for transporting the animals and the loading chute shall be covered and maintained with a non-skid surface such as sand, mineral soil or wood shavings to prevent injuries. - 5.
 The contract helicopter shall be used in such a manner that bands or herds will remain together as much as possible. - 6.
 The project helicopter actions may occasionally be observed by a Government-controlled helicopter.
 All actions of the Government helicopter will be coordinated with the contractor to prevent interference with the project helicopter and contract operations.